Meta Pixel Code

 Est. Reading: 3 minutes

 Are you are foreign professional considering a move to live and work in Ireland?
 Ireland attracts talent from around the world.
-Since last year's shock Brexit result, more and more foreign professionals are looking to Ireland instead of the UK to get international work experience.
+More and more foreign professionals are looking to Ireland as a country to live and work in.

 Jobs Expo is a great place to look for your next career challenge.
 Employers taking part in the event cover a range of industries and sectors.
 These include IT, professional services, sales, hospitality and more.
 However, the vast majority of the vacancies on offer are for full-time work.
 Therefore, you need to be eligible to work a 40-hour week.
 If you are unsure whether or not you can work in Ireland, read on.